pachyderm/docs/content/2.4.x/enterprise/activate-via-helm.md

 ---
 # metadata #
-title: Deploy Enterprise via Helm
+title: Activate Enterprise via Helm
 description: Learn how to deploy the Enterprise edition of Pachyderm using Helm.
 date:
 # taxonomy #